Sarmentor/r-recommender-with-drupal/README.md

 - Make rule so that rating field be only accessible if the user A made exchange of products/services with user B
 - Create mandatory category list field in product/service page so the proposing user can categorize his products/services
 - With Data module adopt table “recommender” from db (after running the R script in 5.e.)
-- Create views block in user pages or other with the top5 or top10 recommended products/services for the user 1 - This view uses “recommender” table
+- Create views block in user pages or other with the top5 or top10 recommended products/services for the user:

+    1 - This view uses “recommender” table

-    2 - The column “rownames” in the previous table has the users ids 3 - The other columns names correspond to the service/products ids 4 - The values for recommendation are from 0 to 100
+    2 - The column “rownames” in the previous table has the users ids

+    3 - The other columns names correspond to the service/products ids

+    4 - The values for recommendation are from 0 to 100